 What are ‘Back of Boat’ sales?

-- ‘Back of boat’ sales allow fishers using FishEye/CatchER to undertake their own direct sales of lobster to businesses or people who are not Registered Receivers.
+- ‘Back of boat’ sales allow fishers using FishEye/CatchER to undertake their own direct sales of lobster to businesses or people.

 - Fishers must be registered for and use FishEye/CatchER for their trip nominations to participate.